Limit of Visits to Machu Picchu: Hours, Shifts, and More

 - Circuit 1: Panoramic (viewpoints and classic photos).

-- Circuit 2: Classic (central tour, such as the Temple of the Sun).
+- Circuit 2: Classic (central route, like the Sun Temple).

-- Circuit 3: Royalty (sacred areas and more demanding hikes, such as Huayna Picchu).
+- Circuit 3: Royalty (sacred areas and more challenging hikes, like Huayna Picchu).

-2) How can I purchase tickets to Machu Picchu?
+2) How can I buy tickets to Machu Picchu?

-3) What is included in each type of ticket?
+3) What is included in each ticket type?

 Each ticket includes access to a specific circuit, with additional options such as: